ncanderson/second_brain/Zettelkasten/view serial data on USB ports.md

 `cat` a port to see what's connected, sometimes it's not adequate

 `cat` won't alwasy work.
-Use screen:
+Use screen if so:
 `screen /dev/ttyUSB(...) [baud] (38400?)`
 to kill `ctrl+a`, `shift+k` (a chord)